ballerburg9005/llamara3/README.md

 I am mainly busy with pushing out features at this point.
 Queries are not optimized and such, and testing/tuning is only rudimentary.
 Have a look at "todo.txt" to get an idea.

-Also I have switched to hermes3:8b-llama3.1-fp16 now and it is totally untested (seems to be overly verbose).
+Also I have switched to hermes3:8b-llama3.1-fp16 now and there are various issues with the model being 5x more verbose.

 Requirements